cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Nostalgia is like a grammar lesson:you find the present tense,but the past perfect.
 we need to have a tolerant outlook on life.
 patience is the companion of wisdom.
+He who questions nothing learns noting.
+Forget regret, or life is yours to miss.

 ##Sentence2
 Zip you lips.